alexandreborges/malwoverview/README.md

 # ABOUT

-Malwoverview is a simple tool to make an initial and quick triage on a directory containing malware samples.
+Malwoverview.py is a simple tool to make an initial and quick triage on a directory containing malware samples.

 This tool aims to :